 And his book here...

-Martin is final year PhD student studying planetary sciences at Imperial College London and The Natural History Museum, London.
+Martin finished his PhD studying planetary sciences at Imperial College London and The Natural History Museum, London.
 He is extremely knowledgeable with micrometeorites as a whole and is currently focused on mostly unmelted micrometeorites.
 He has been willing to help me with any questions I have had and he also provided the unmelted micrometeorite image.
 Here are just a few examples of his excellent work...